openSUSE/suse-documentation-dicts/README.md

 ### oXygen

 oXygen comes with its own spell checker and cannot use the aspell directory.
-However, a tool to build custom dictionaries from wordlists is available from (http://www.xmlmind.com/xmleditor/dictbuilder.shtml).
+However, a tool to build custom dictionaries from word lists is available from (http://www.xmlmind.com/xmleditor/dictbuilder.shtml).

 0. Download the ZIP archive from